- General Requirements

 No. However, you are required to submit reports to CDRH before introducing products into United States commerce.
 The acknowledgement of receipt letter and accession number are evidence that the report was received by CDRH.
 If your product is made in another country for import into the United States, the import clearance process requests identification of the accession number on the import affirmation form, FDA 2877, when that form is required.
 The form FDA 2877 is available at: FDA Forms.

-CDRH does not have the authority, nor does any other federal agency, to approve the radiation safety of an electronic product that emits radiation.
+CDRH does not have the authority, to approve the radiation safety of an electronic product that emits radiation.
 You may not receive a technical review about your product report.
 If CDRH has not contacted you about your report, it means that we have not identified any significant deficiencies with the report or questions about your product.

 It may take at least four weeks after you mailed your report to receive your acknowledgement of receipt letter that contains your accession number.
 Neither the acknowledgement of receipt letter nor the accession number constitutes an approval of your product.

 Q24) What is certification?

 Certification means that the manufacturer of a radiation-emitting electronic product states that the product complies with an applicable FDA performance standard and does not emit hazardous and unnecessary radiation.
 Certification is based upon the manufacturer's own quality control testing program and does not indicate FDA approval.

 Q25) Does the FDA approve the certification of my product?